Yepme: Marketing

 In April 2012, Yepme awarded the advertising and creative duties of the brand Yepme.com, to Lowe Lintas & Partners.
 Following a further multi-agency pitch, Yepme gave its media planning and buying duties to Lintas Media Group.
 Yepme plans to spend Rs 30-35 crore annually on media and, according to Gaur, plans to advertise on general entertainment channels, movie and music channels.
 The print campaign will be carried out in the vernacular newspapers.
 The TV commercials of Yepme.com that began to be broadcast in June 2012, almost tripled its daily page views.

 Yepme awarded its performance marketing duties to Tyroo Direct in July 2012.
 Tyroo Direct is expected to drive transactions for Yepme.com and to cater to its customers across metropolitan areas, tier 2 and tier 3 towns.

 Yepme.com became the first Indian online retailer to organize a fashion show.
 The show was organized at The Ashok Hotel in New Delhi on 13 August 2011, with India's top male models including Dino Morea, Rajneesh Duggal, Rahul Dev and Shawar Ali.

 The company gives heavy emphasis to social media marketing and has found good success, having attracted over 4.4 million fans to its fan page on Facebook.

 Yepme launched its women's wear collection in the beginning of June 2012 during its fashion show in New Delhi.
 Kangana Ranaut, the style ambassador for Yepme, launched the collection categorised into office formals, smart casuals, party wear and fusion ranges.

 In December 2012, Yepme.com was covered by Forbes, India magazine as one of the top five start-ups to watch out for.

 Starcount.com ranked yepme.com on No.14 among online retail brands globally.

 April 2014, Farhan Akhtar becomes Brand Ambassador for Yepme.com.
-He will be featured in a music video, to be released soon.
+He will be featured in a Music Video, to be released soon.
 This will be used to market the brand across all Internet and broadcast media platforms.

-In June 2014, Sonu Sood was chosen as the brand ambassador for leading online shopping portal Yepme.com.
-Sonu will be endorsing 'Activewear'- Yepme's sportswear line that includes the latest in men's fashion such as crew-neck tees, Polos, muscle tees, workout vests, tracksuits and athletic shoes.
+In June 2014, Sonu Sood has been roped in as the brand ambassador for leading online shopping portal Yepme.com.
+Sonu will be endorsing 'Activewear'- Yepme's sportswear line that includes the latest in men's fashion such as Crew neck tees, Polos, Muscle tees, workout Vests, Tracksuits and Sports shoes.

 In June 2014, Bollywood actress Esha Gupta endorsed Yepme's women's wear line in a new television commercial featuring Yepme's latest Spring-Summer Collection 2014.
 Yepme's association with Farhan Akhtar and Esha gupta has contributed in increasing their followers on Facebook to 6 million, which is the highest for an e-commerce website in India.